gobacktest/gobacktest/README.md

 test.SetPortfolio(portfolio)

-// create a strategy provider and load it into the backtest strategy := &strategy.Basic{}
+// create a new strategy with an algo stack strategy := gobacktest.NewStrategy("basic") strategy.SetAlgo(
-test.SetStrategy(strategy)
+    algo.CreateSignal("buy"), // always create a buy signal on a data event )

+// create an asset and append to strategy strategy.SetChildren(gobacktest.NewAsset("TEST.DE"))

+// load the strategy into the backtest test.SetStrategy(strategy)

 // create an execution provider and load it into the backtest